 On-site programs and admission to the McClung Museum are free.
 Programs take place in the galleries and are based on the content of the exhibits, which have direct connections to the current science, social studies, or visual arts curricula of Tennessee public schools for specific grade levels.

-- Archaeology and the Native Peoples of Tennessee.
+- Archaeology in Tennessee.
 Grades K–12, social studies, science.

 - Geology and Fossil History of Tennessee.
 Grades PreK–12, science.

 - Human Origins: Searching for Our Fossil Ancestors.
 Grades 5–12, science, art.

 - Art of the World Peoples in the Decorative Experience Gallery.
 Grades PreK–12, art and social studies.

 - Freshwater Mussels: Treasures Past and Present.
 Grades K–12, science, social studies.

 - Temporary Exhibitions.
 Contact museum educators to discuss connection to curriculum stands.